NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

          - Windows: left-click sets the Y axis (ordinate).  right-click sets the X axis (abscissa).
          - MAC: fn-clink, option-click, and command-click all set the Y axis (ordinate).  ctrl-click sets the X axis (abscissa).

-   In the scatter plot, the gray square markers represent the mean prediction from the surrogate, gray bounds denote 90% prediction interval, orange bounds denote 90% confidence interval of the mean prediction, and blue dots represent the sample obtained from the surrogate prediction.
+   In the scatter plot, the gray square markers represent the mean prediction from the surrogate, gray bounds denote the 90% prediction interval, orange bounds denote the 90% confidence interval of the mean prediction, and blue dots represent the sample obtained from the surrogate prediction.

    .. note::
       * The term "90% prediction interval" is the interval in which the exact "response", i.e. dynamic simulation output, will fall with 90% probability.
       * The term "90% confidence interval" is the estimated range of the "mean response".
 Therefore, the confidence interval is always tighter than the prediction interval.

 11. **[Verification]** Only for verification purposes, an additional forward propagation is performed using the exact simulation model instead of the surrogate model, using the exact same ground motion/structural parameters.
-For this, UQ, GI, EVT, RV tabs are kept unchanged, and SIM, FEM, EDP tabs are modified to replace the surrogate with the original model, i.e. for SIM, FEM, EDP tabs, the exact same configuration used in :ref:`example 09<eeuq-0009>` was used.
+For this, UQ, GI, EVT, and RV tabs are kept unchanged, and SIM, FEM, and EDP tabs are modified to replace the surrogate with the original model, i.e. for SIM, FEM, EDP tabs, the exact same configuration used in :ref:`example 09<eeuq-0009>` was used.
 Below is a comparison of the obtained mean log-EDPs from 30 samples:

    .. figure:: figures/EE10_RES4_1.png